-Methane is also emitted from volatile solids or animal waste.
+Methane is also emitted from volatile solids and animal waste.
 Anaerobic digesters produce electricity from the methane recovered from cow manure and/or other organic matter.
-In addition to producing energy and reducing the amount of methane emitted into the atmosphere, this process also reduces water pollution and produces a high quality fertilizer as a by-product.
-As of 2013, there was only one methane digester facility in the Windham Region at Westminster Farms, Inc. The Windham Solid Waste Management District is considering several other potential sites that have been identified throughout the region.
+In addition to producing energy and reducing the amount of methane emitted into the atmosphere, this process also reduces water pollution and produces a high-quality fertilizer as a by-product.
+As of 2017, there are two methane digester facilities in the Windham Region at Westminster Farms, Inc., and the Brattleboro Wastewater Treatment Plant.
+Pursuant of Act 148, diverting organics from the waste stream, food waste digesters will become more prominent in the energy mix.
+A feasibility study is being completed for a food waste digester to be sited at the Windham Solid Waste District, which would address the challenge of diverting that waste food on a regional scale.

-Green Mountain Power's (GMP) Cow PowerTM program has been a deciding factor in a number of farm methane installations in the state.
-For every kilowatt-hour requested by customers and provided by a Vermont farm, GMP will pay the farmer the market price for energy plus the GMP Cow PowerTM charge of 4 cents for the environmental benefits of the energy.
+Green Mountain Power's (GMP) Cow Power[TM] program has been a deciding factor in a number of farm methane installations in the state.
+For every kilowatt hour requested by customers and provided by a Vermont farm, GMP will pay the farmer the market price for energy plus the GMP Cow Power[TM] charge of 4 cents for the environmental benefits of the energy.